 Ever had a bad Start-Line turn your run into a train wreck?

-In this class, you will learn how to train and maintain a calm, confident, and CONNECTED Start-Line.
-Before long, you'll be able to walk into the ring with a connected dog and lead out with confidence even with big distractions like throwing toys or a tunnel as obstacle #1!
+In this class, you will learn how to train and maintain a calm, confident Start-Line.
+Before long, you'll be able lead out with confidence even with big distractions like throwing toys or a tunnel as obstacle #1!

 Join Lisa is this great class to set your dog up EVERY time for a successful agility run.

 Lisa Schmit, PhD, CCFT, CPMP is one of the most accomplished handlers in NADAC.
 Her consistent, clear positive approach to dog training is evidence with her continual success with multiple dogs!
 While she primarily competes in NADAC, her training and handling philosophy translates to all venues.
 Path work is paramount in all venues.
 Being able to draw efficient lines, speedy independent obstacles, and providing clear and consistent cues help teams compete successfully in all venues from Teacup to USDAA.